Rob Moerschell: College career

 In his senior year, Moerschell was featured on the cover of Athlon's 1984 Annual Southwest Football preview, however he would not play much that season.
 Injuries at tailback and the emergence of Dodge as the starter, led to Moerschell being moved to tailback - a position he had played as a high school freshman - weeks before the season opener.
 He also was the team's punt returner.
 Later in the season, Coach Fred Akers did consider moving him back to quarterback when Dodge was injured in the Rice game.
 In the tie against #3 Oklahoma he played a key role, controlling a high snap on the last play of the game and made the placement for Ward's game-saving kick.
 He played in every game, but had fewer touches at the end of the season.

 Moerschell finished his college career with a perfect 9-0 record as starting quarterback, the last Texas quarterback with a perfect career record.
 He also graduated as one of the top career punt returners in Texas history.

 Personal life

 Moerschell introduced his sister Laura to former Longhorn quarterback Robert Brewer whom Moerschell had backed up in 1982, and the two were later married.
-He is the uncle of Virginia Tech quarterback Michael Brewer and Liberty quarterback Charlie Brewer.
-After college Moerschell became a brain surgeon.
-Moerschell has two beautiful daughters, and a wife.